Coronavirus (COVID-19) update

 |Beaumont Place will be access only for larger vehicles (LGV and HGV).
 Access from/to Tottenham Court Road will be maintained.
 Smaller vehicles only, will be able to exit Beaumont Place onto Grafton Way and then onto Gower Street.|

 Grafton Way between Beaumont Place and Gower Street will be two-way to traffic in/out of the junction with Gower Street for ambulances and traffic accessing maternity unit only.

 Grafton Way between Huntley Street and Tottenham Court Road will be entirely closed.

 |Road closures – diversions in place.

-Grafton Way between Huntley Street and Gower Street will temporarily become two way to traffic during these works to allow ambulances to enter and leave and keep access to the local resident car park.
+Grafton Way between Huntley Street and Gower Street will temporarily become two way to traffic during these works.

 Pavement access between Huntley Street and Gower Street remains unchanged.